 Spleen Disorder Symptoms and Anxiety

 You cannot feel a problem with your spleen unless it is enlarged, which will cause pain in the area near the enlarged spleen.
 It's also very difficult to diagnose a spleen problem yourself.
 The symptoms are very similar to those experienced by numerous other conditions.
-Make sure you take my anxiety test to see how your symptoms may relate to your anxiety.

 By simply looking at the symptoms of spleen disorders, it's clear that these are not issues that can be easily characterized as common from anxiety.
 Symptoms include: